junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Lucky for him, with all the books he's read from Carver Edlund, he knows exactly where to look. *Goodbye Stranger* is the last one he's seen the angel tablet, and by that time, Castiel had it.

-"Well, looks like you and I just need another reunion now, Castiel," Metatron strokes his beard, talking to air, smiling a little.
+"Well, looks like you and I just need another reunion now, Castiel," Metatron strokes his beard, talking to the air, smiling a little.

-He repacks the ingredients, and changing for a location spell next.
+He packs the precious ingredients away carefully, and changing for a location spell next.

 How difficult would it be to find a human?